Standing in a grove of bright aspens on the Bear Jaw trail in Flagstaff

 One of Flagstaff’s best hikes

-If you have the extra time to spare and the fitness ability, the Bear Jaw hike is definitely a great addition to any Flagstaff vacation.
-Whether your Flagstaff visit falls in the spring, summer, or fall, Bear Jaw is a hike worth looking into.
-Bear Jaw is a wonderful experience for nature lovers, hikers, photographers, and leaf peepers alike.
+If you have the extra time to spare and the fitness ability, I would suggest adding this one to your itinerary.
+It’s a hard trek, but also very beautiful and quiet.
+Whether your vacation falls in the spring, summer, or fall, this is definitely an underrated hike worth looking into.
+It’s a wonderful experience for nature lovers, hikers, photographers, and leaf peepers alike.

 Tips for a great hike

 Bring plenty of water.
-Stay hydrated in a dry, high altitude climate like Flagstaff.
+You will want to stay hydrated to avoid mountain sickness.
+Experts recommend staying for a night or 2 to get acclimated before any physical activity.
 I always use a backpack with a built in hydration bladder.
 This way I am set on water and also have plenty of extra space for storing essentials like an extra jacket, sunblock, sunglasses, car keys, snacks, etc.

 Prepare for random weather changes.
-Summer monsoons are always a possibility.
+Summer monsoons are always a possibility and I’ve been caught in a few even when the skies looked clear beforehand..
 In the fall, a freak snowstorm is very possible.

 Keep in mind this is a very hard high elevation hike with a gain of over 1000 feet.
 Even if you hike just the Bear Jaw portion (5 miles total) and not the full Abineau loop, it will be difficult and time consuming.
 Plan on at least a half day including driving time.

 Check the forecast.
 Avoid hiking during the stormy months.
 Lighting related accidents are not that uncommon.
-In fact, Northern Arizona has some of the highest number of lighting related deaths in the US.
+In fact, I recently read in the book Over the Edge: Deaths in Grand Canyon that this area has more lightening related deaths that anywhere else.

 Start this hike early in the morning.
-This hike is lengthy and you do not want to get stuck in the forest after dark.
+It’s lengthy and you do not want to get stuck in the forest after dark.
 Plus, the earlier you arrive, the easier it will be to find parking in the tiny lot.

 Eat before you hike

 Eat a quality breakfast prior to your hike.
-It helps with altitude sickness to eat more carbs.
+Eating extra carbs is one of the tactics to prevent altitude sickness.
 Also pack plenty of snacks in your backpack for the hike itself.
 If you are looking for a quick, budget friendly snack pre-hike, I recommend Late for the Train.
 They serve the best espresso drinks in town and have the tastiest burritos for just 5 bucks.
-Other decent choices include The Toasted Owl and Brandy’s.
+Other decent choices include The Toasted Owl (I love their breakfast tacos) and Brandy’s (big portions at a great price at this retro Rt.
+66 diner).

 If coming from the East (89), you will want to drive NE of Flagstaff onto 89 for 12 miles and turn left on FR 552 (directly across from the turn off for Sunset Crater).
 Turn right at FR 418 and drive about 7 miles to FR 9123J.
 Make a left onto FR 9123J and drive about a mile or so to the trailhead.